 - Fill molds half way with the peanut butter mixture and place in the freezer for 30 minutes.

 - When ready, melt vegan chocolate and then dip the frozen peanut butter mixture into the chocolate.
 Let any excess run off and place back into mold.
-Alternatively you can add 1-2 tbsp of melted chocolate into the mold, spread up the sides, add peanut butter mixture and then spread more on the top.*you do not want a thick layer of chocolate
+Alternatively you can add 1-2 tablespoon of melted chocolate into the mold, spread up the sides, add peanut butter mixture and then spread more on the top.*you do not want a thick layer of chocolate

 - Place in fridge for 30 minutes or until hardened.